Christiandfreeman/24_hour_take_home/README.md

-Predict the chrun of a customer using a small amount of data.
+Predicts the chrun of a customer using a small amount of data.